-- 19. The solid geology of the area is comprised of Coalport Formation mudstones, siltstones and sandstones.
-This is overlain with deposits of boulder clay British Geological Survey (1978). - 20.
-The soils that have developed on this geology are generally of clay loam texture overlying clay (SSEW 1984).
+- 20. The solid geology of the area is comprised of Coalport Formation mudstones, siltstones and sandstones British Geological Survey (1978). - 21.
+The soils that have developed on this geology are generally of clay loarn texture overlying clay (SSEW 1984).

 AGRICULTURAL LAND CLASSIFICATION